Author Introduction

 Factors That May Affect Replacement Timing

-While the standard 30,000-mile interval works for most drivers, certain factors can impact how often the 6.7 Cummins CCV filter should be replaced.
+While the standard 30,000-mile interval works for most drivers, certain factors can impact the frequency of the 6.7 Cummins CCV filter replacement.
 Here are a few to consider:

 - Driving Conditions: If you often drive in dusty environments, such as construction sites or rural areas, the filter may clog faster due to the increased intake of dirt and debris.